 WordPress is the most used CMS in the world.
-Currently, about 30% of all websites run on WordPress.
+Currently, around 40% of all websites run on WordPress.
 Unfortunately, due to its popularity, it is also very popular with hackers.
-That's why we recommend that you add some extra security to your WordPress website, to minimise the risk of getting hacked.
+That's why we recommend that you add some extra security to your WordPress website to minimise the risk of getting hacked.

 - Always update